 a.
 The division must serve the licensee with a formal statement of charges in a manner authorized for serving process under Rule 4.1, Arizona Rules of Civil Procedure.

 b.
-The division must also give the licensee written notice, as provided in ACJA § 7-201.08, of the formal statement of charges, but the division’s failure to provide this written notice is not a basis for a legal or procedural challenge to formal discipline.
+The division must also give the licensee written notice, as provided in ACJA § 7-201.08, of the formal statement of charges, but the division’s failure to provide this written notice is not a basis for a legal or procedural challenge to discipline.

 3. Proof of service.
 After serving the formal statement of charges, the division must file proof of service with the disciplinary clerk stating the method of service and the date when service was complete.